1969 The Amazin’ Mets

 Sliding about for a few years after their 1966 World Series triumph, the Orioles regained new steam at the helm under manager Earl Weaver.
 Ever since John McGraw left the game, umpires thought they had it easy—until Weaver came along.
 Weaver was very much made from the McGraw mold: Short, punchy, temperamental, and a winner.
 Yet Weaver was strategically miles apart from McGraw, favoring the three-run homer while eschewing modern-day essentials left over from the deadball era such as the bunt and hit-and-run.

-Weaver had made an impact with the Oriole organization well before he became manager.
+Weaver had made an impact with the Orioles organization well before he became manager.
 As the team’s minor league instructor in the early 1960s, he developed a specific regimen of baseball fundamentals that would become known as the “Oriole Way.”
-When Weaver inherited the Oriole pilot seat midway through the 1968 season, many of the players on the Baltimore roster had the Oriole Way committed to memory.
+When Weaver inherited the Baltimore pilot seat midway through the 1968 season, many of the players on his roster had the Oriole Way committed to memory.

 But a funny thing happened on the way to the victory podium for the Orioles.